“Education is the most powerful weapon you can use to change the world.” – Nelson Mandela.

 Can I refinance my student loans if I have bad credit?

 Yes, it is possible to refinance your student loans even if you have bad credit.
-Some lenders specialise in working with borrowers who have less-than-perfect credit scores.
+Some lenders specialize in working with borrowers who have less-than-perfect credit scores.

 Will refinancing my student loans improve my credit score?